 An introductory study of the human body's structure and function with the emphasis on anatomical principles.
 Topics of study begin at the cellular level and follow development through the major organ system.

-Academic Service Fee: \$53.00
+Prerequisite: BIOL 1114 or School Dean's approval.

-BIOL 2114 (L, N)
+BIOL 2114 (L, N) HUMAN PHYSIOLOGY

-HUMAN PHYSIOLOGY

 An introductory study of the integrative nature of physiology and the cooperative functions of multiple body systems while maintaining homeostasis.
-Integrates physiology with the cellular and molecular levels of
+Integrates physiology with the cellular and molecular levels of biology.

+Prerequisite: BIOL 1114 or School Dean's approval.
 Academic Service Fee: \$53.00

-BIOL 2124 (L, N)
+BIOL 2124 (L, N) GENERAL MICROBIOLOGY

-GENERAL MICROBIOLOGY